ywamsendai/ywamsendai-wiki/docs/ywam/commitments.md

 As we all live in separate homes, we need to communicate well both in person and online.
 We need to aim to over-communicate, rather than under-communicate.
 Especially as our community grows (and pioneer new communities!).
 All staff are expected to be active and attentive to all communication done over [Element](tools.md).

-## Japanese Language & Culture

-Joining our team means God brought you to Japan in order to love the Japanese people.
-In order to do this, you will need to both speak to and listen to people's hearts.
-All staff are expected to develop a passion to learn Japanese culture and language, and to keep learning even when it gets tough.

-One good way to learn is to pursue opportunities to be immersed in Japanese-only settings (e.g. church).
-This can be difficult, especially at the beginning--but it is worth it!
-Also, food is a huge part of Japanese culture.
-We encourage our staff to try everything at least twice (even if you're not too sure!) and cook Japanese food at home and as a community.
-This attitude will speak volumes!

-Learning this language requires discipline and good strategy.
-We encourage each staff to set achievable goals in language study and to stick to a study schedule.
-We are in this together, so we ask everyone to keep each other accountable.
-As we want to become a bilingual YWAM base, we also challenge each other to speak in Japanese together.
-A great way to practice (and stay humble!).

-There are many opportunities to practice and learn the language in Sendai.
-Please seek them out!
-Read [this page](../lifeinjapan/language.md) for a suggested plan to learn this language.

 ## Money

 All staff are required to raise a minimum amount of monthly support in order to join us.
 You can find this information [here](finances.md).